tensorflow/tflite-micro/CONTRIBUTING.md

 * Install Pillow.
 For example, [here](ci/Dockerfile.micro) is what we do for the TFLM continuous integration Docker container.

-* [yapf](https://github.com/google/yapf/) should be used for formatting Python code.
+* [ruff](https://github.com/astral-sh/ruff) should be used for formatting Python code.
 For example:

   ```
-  pip install yapf
+  pip install ruff
-  yapf log_parser.py -i
+  ruff format log_parser.py
   ```

 * Add a git hook to check for code style etc. prior to creating a pull request: